-As you might expect, HIPAA regulations strictly limit what can be done with PHI beyond the standard permitted uses and disclosures.
-For example, the Privacy Rule expressly prohibits covered entities from selling PHI to third parties and using PHI for marketing activities without prior patient authorization.
+The Privacy Rule strictly limits uses and disclosures of PHI beyond those that are required or permitted.
+For example, the Privacy Rule expressly prohibits Covered Entities from selling PHI to third parties and using PHI for marketing activities without prior authorization from the individual.

-The regulations state that if a covered entity receives “financial remuneration” for communicating treatment or operational information to advertise a third-party product or service, then prior authorization must be obtained from the individual.
-With some limited exceptions, business associates are prohibited from using PHI for their own purposes.
+The Privacy Rule states that, if a Covered Entity receives “financial remuneration” for disclosing PHI in order to advertise a third-party product or service, then prior authorization must be obtained from the individual.
+With some limited exceptions, business associates are prohibited from using PHI for marketing purposes.

 Refill reminders or other communications about a currently prescribed drug for an individual, including self-administered drugs or biologics (such as insulin pumps) are excluded from this prohibition, but only if any received financial remuneration is reasonably related to the cost of making the communication.

 Face to face marketing, including the handing out of written materials such as pamphlets and promotional gifts of nominal value, are also excluded from the authorization requirement so as not to intrude into the doctor-patient relationship, and also so that healthcare providers can leave general circulation materials in their offices for patients to pick up during their visits.